homebase/bigpack/README.md

 ## bigpack deleteContent `[--undelete]`
 * Mark specific Content as Deleted/Undeleted (e.g. DMCA request)
+* Important: actual content is NOT deleted. use --undelete to undelete
 * web server will return HTTP 410 GONE for files

 ## bigpack generateIndex